dockur/dnsmasq/readme.md

 ## Configuration ⚙️

-You can set the `DNS1` till `DNS4` environment variables to configure the upstream DNS servers.
+You can configure up to four upstream DNS servers using the `DNS1` through `DNS4` environment variables.

 For example, you can set them to the public [Cloudflare](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1/) servers like this: